Last Updated on July 7, 2022

 Until you alter the vehicle’s exterior, it will look like an ambulance.
 It will have decals that distinguish it as an ambulance, and it will likely come equipped with lights.
 It’s illegal to drive around in a vehicle that advertises itself as an emergency vehicle.
 You will need to remove or cover up the decals.
 Also, ambulances sold at auction often have a higher than usual amount of body damage (small dings and scratches) compared to most passenger cars, for example, so a new paint job will not only conceal the decals but cover up unsightly damage and help make the vehicle your own.

-Besides cooking, people often install a sink; there is already a water pump installed, so it’s not that difficult.
-You can mount a TV to the wall for entertainment, although most RVers are more likely to rely on smaller, mobile devices that can be stored in a drawer or one of the many other storage compartments.
-The speakers used by the ambulance’s siren will still be hooked up.
+Besides cooking, people often install a sink.
+Most ambulance already have a water pump installed, so it’s not that difficult.
+For entertainment, most RVers use smaller, mobile devices that can be stored in a drawer or one of the many other storage compartments.
+You can also mount a TV.
+The ambulance’s siren’s speakers will still be hooked up.
 You may want to upgrade the speakers if you want to enjoy music while enjoying time outside the RV.

 Everyone wants a walkthrough.
-If the ambulance you purchased wasn’t equipped with one, it’s possible to install one for a few thousand dollars.
+If you purchased an ambulance that wasn’t equipped with one, it’s possible to install one for a few thousand dollars.
 You have to cut through the wall of the box and another hole in the cab that matches the position of the hole in the box.
 Then, you need to seal the cab to the rear with a rubber or flexible plastic.
-Some ambulance boxes are right up against the cab; other boxes are separated from the cab by a few inches of space.
+Some ambulance boxes are right up against the cab.
+Other boxes are separated from the cab by a few inches of space.
 If you need to bridge that gap, the process becomes more difficult and expensive.

 Many RVers want to embrace the RV, off-road, play by your own rules mentality and they want to drive their RV on roads less travelled (and less automobile-friendly); however, not a lot of ambulances come equipped with four-wheel drive.
 You can convert a two-wheel drive unit into a four-wheel drive one; there are kits for such an activity.
 However, it’s probably the most expensive and challenging conversions (depending on your skill set).
 Certainly, it requires the most, niche-specific tools.